awslabs/seed-farmer/docs/source/project_development.md

 # Project Development

-Once SeedFarmer is installed and bootstrapped, it is important to initialize a project structure properly.
-The project encapsulates everything SeedFarmer needs to deploy and manage your project as a deployment.
+Once `seedfarmer` is installed and bootstrapped, it is important to initialize a project structure properly.
+The project encapsulates everything `seedfarmer` needs to deploy and manage your project as a deployment.

 The project for a Seed-Farmer compliant deployment is as follows: